bitcoin-sv/bsv-components-library/net/doc/README.md

 ```
 2020-07-23 12:19:24.844 INFO   - testing :: P2P-Handler :: Starting...
 2020-07-23 12:19:24.850 INFO   - testing :: P2P-Handler :: Configuration:
-2020-07-23 12:19:24.854 INFO   - testing :: P2P-Handler ::  - BSV [main Net] configuration
+2020-07-23 12:19:24.854 INFO   - testing :: P2P-Handler ::  - org.bitcoin.production configuration
 2020-07-23 12:19:24.857 INFO   - testing :: P2P-Handler ::  - working dir: /var/folders/5z/nz8z4wp14fj6fmvmfrxp1cc40000gn/T/jcl
 2020-07-23 12:19:24.885 INFO   - testing :: P2P-Handler ::  - peers range: [10 - 15]
 2020-07-23 12:19:24.965 INFO   - testing :: P2P-Handler :: Stop.

 ```

-We can see int the output the Configuration used: *ProtocolBSVMain* by default, so the service will connect to the BSV Man network if nothing else is specified.
-We also see the *working directory*, which is a temporary folder automatically picked up by the service to store some internal information.
+We can see in the output the Network Configuration used.
+We also see the *working directory*, which is a folder (automatically picked up by the system, if not specified) to store some internal information.
 The Service has started in *Client Mode*, so it can connect to other Peers but it does Not allow incoming connections.
 The number of Peers connected will always remain in the range [10 -15].

 If you want to allow incoming connections from Remote Peer, you just need to set up the port number and start in server mode